NewsLocal NewsWestern Montana News

 The trial of Miles Miller, accused of killing his mother in 2023, continued in Missoula on Tuesday with family testimony about writings found at the crime scene.
 Prosecutors focused on Miller's written desires to kill his mother over inheritance concerns, while the defense questioned evidence handling procedures.
 (Read the full story)

 A federal climate lawsuit by youth against the Trump administration began in Missoula on Tuesday.
 Twenty-two young plaintiffs in Lighthiser v.
 Trump argue that three energy-related executive orders are unconstitutional and violate their rights by worsening climate change.
-The packed courtroom heard opening statements and witness testimony, with the case continuing Wednesday.
+The packed courtroom heard opening statements and witness testimony, with the case continuing on Wednesday.
 (Read the full story)